 A variety of search tools all offer “one-click” candidate engagement functionality on a huge variety of websites.
 Easy-to-use project management and powerful artificial intelligence functionality make it a strong contender for any search firm or in-house team searching for a new recruitment management system.

 Talentis is a new product – but the vendor behind it has years of experience delivering service to the recruitment industry.
+It is a global leader in that market.
 Dillistone Group is a public company laser-focused on the recruitment technology industry.
 Existing products include FileFinder – repeatedly named the “best executive recruiting software” product, powerful recruitment software product Voyager Infinity, and online candidate assessment solution ISV Online.

 We recognize that any executive search firm looking for a new database or CRM platform has options.
 We are confident that – for many search firms – Talentis will be a terrific option, and that’s why we offer free trials.
 However, we also acknowledge that our solution may not be for every recruiter – and so we are happy to provide a list of alternative recruitment CRM software and vendors for your perusal:

-(and, believe it or not, some small executive search firms use spreadsheets!)
+(and, believe it or not, some small executive search firms still use spreadsheets!)

-Remember – There is no single “best recruitment software” – so, while we’d encourage any buyer to ask team members to assess multiple solutions, it’s key to focus on what matters to your firm – and for executive search firms, it is likely to be the research process built to streamline sourcing passive candidates that is the point of differentiation.
+Remember – there is no single “best recruitment software”.
+So, while we’d encourage any buyer to ask team members to assess multiple solutions, it is key to focus on what matters to your firm – and for executive search firms, it is likely to be the research process built to streamline sourcing passive candidates that is the point of differentiation.

 A SaaS product, Talentis is entirely cloud-based and is compatible with both Mac and Windows computers, with mobile device access readily available.
 The product is backed by a global support team with years of experience working with executive search firms and the broader recruiting industry.
 It’s available with a free, no-commitment trial and a highly cost-effective SaaS subscription fee, and no upfront costs.